Kmenguete/OpenClassroom_project10/README.md

 in the requirements.txt file.
 Afterwards, go to the terminal of your IDE(still in the directory you started your Django project) and run the following command: pip install -r requirements.txt.
+***
+### 4. Starting the project
+***
+Once you have successfully installed Django and Django Rest Framework, you can clone the project by using git clone or git pull with the following address: https://github.com/Kmenguete/OpenClassroom_project10.git.
+When you pulled the project in your local machine, you have two choices:

+-You can use Postman(or any other platform you fill comfortable with) to work with the API and test every endpoint.

+-Or you can use the default Django Rest Framework website.